The Ultimate Guide To CBD & Inflammation

-CBD or Cannabidiol is a naturally occurring chemical compound found in both the marijuana plant and the hemp plant.
-It's one of more than 100 different compounds called cannabinoids which are responsible for many of the other effects you might experience when you use cannabis or hemp.
+CBD, or Cannabidiol, is a naturally occurring chemical compound found in both the marijuana (Cannabis Sativa) plant and the hemp plant.
+It's one of more than 100 different compounds called cannabinoids which are responsible for many of the effects you might experience when using cannabis or hemp.

-Unlike THC, the active ingredient in marijuana, CBD doesn't cause an intoxicating high effect.
-Instead, it plays a role within the endocannabinoid system, or ECS, to help modulate and regulate body functions.
+Unlike THC—the active ingredient in marijuana—CBD doesn't have an intoxicating effect (or high).
+Rather, it plays a role within the endocannabinoid system—or ECS—to help modulate and regulate body functions.
 CBD has been shown to offer several different potential benefits within the body, including reducing anxiety, pain, and inflammation.
 We'll touch more on CBD and its balancing effects a bit more in the next section.

 While CBD can be extracted from the cannabis plant, it's most commonly sourced from hemp.
 Hemp-derived CBD products are legal on a federal level if they contain less than 0.3% THC.
 However, hemp-derived CBD comes in three major categories: full-spectrum, broad-spectrum, and CBD isolate.

-Full-spectrum CBD: Full-spectrum CBD contains all of the terpenes, cannabinoids, fatty acids, minerals, and phytochemicals found naturally in the hemp plant.
-Put simply; it contains the plant's essence in a whole-plant hemp extract.
-Full-spectrum CBD is believed to be the most effective CBD extract since it includes all of the potential therapeutic properties of the plant.
-When these compounds come together, they work in synergy to boost each other's individual effects in a phenomenon known as the entourage effect.¹ All of our products are made with full-spectrum hemp-derived CBD that tests below the 0.3% THC legal limit.
+Full-Spectrum CBD: Full-spectrum CBD has all of the terpenes, cannabinoids, fatty acids, minerals, and phytochemicals found naturally within the hemp plant.
+Put simply, it contains the plant's essence in a whole-plant hemp extract.
+Full spectrum CBD products are believed to be the most effective CBD extract since it includes all of the potential therapeutic properties of the plant.
+When these compounds come together, they work in synergy to boost each other's individual effects in a phenomenon known as the entourage effect.¹ All of our products are made with full spectrum, hemp-derived CBD that tests below the 0.3% THC legal limit.

-Broad-spectrum CBD: Broad-spectrum CBD is the same thing as full-spectrum CBD except that it goes through an extra process to remove THC from the extract to a point where it can no longer be detected in lab tests.
+Broad Spectrum CBD: Broad spectrum CBD is similar to full spectrum CBD, except that it goes through an additional process to remove THC from the extract to the point it can no longer be detected in lab tests.
 Since it still contains the majority of cannabinoids, terpenes, and other compounds, it still supports the entourage effect and offers potential benefits.
-However, without THC, broad-spectrum CBD products may feel weaker.
+Even still, without THC, broad spectrum CBD may feel less effective.

-CBD isolate: CBD isolates are extracts that go through a rigorous process to remove all other cannabinoids, terpenes, and compounds to leave behind nothing but pure CBD.
+CBD Isolate: CBD isolates are extracts that go through a rigorous process to remove all other cannabinoids, terpenes, and compounds—leaving behind nothing but pure CBD.
 Since there are no other compounds in the final product, CBD isolate doesn't support the entourage effect.
-With that said, it's much less effective than both full and broad-spectrum CBD.
+That said, it's not as effective as full spectrum or broad spectrum CBD products.

 CBD interacts with the endocannabinoid system (ECS) to promote different possible effects within the body.² The ECS is responsible for keeping the body balanced.
-To do that, the ECS regulates many different functions, including memory, mood, metabolism, appetite, organ function, immune system function, pain, inflammation, body temperature, and sleeping and waking cycles.
+To do that, the ECS regulates many different functions—including memory, mood, metabolism, appetite, organ function, immune system function, pain, inflammation, body temperature, and sleep-wake cycles.

-It accomplishes all of this by utilizing a network of receptors to send chemical messages back and forth to help keep the body running smoothly.
-Whenever we experience pain, anxiety, or inflammation, the ECS sends different messages to help bring things back into balance.
+It accomplishes all of this by utilizing a network of receptors to send chemical messages back and forth, helping keep the body running smoothly.
+Whenever we experience pain, anxiety, or inflammation, the ECS sends various messages throughout the body to help bring things back into equilibrium.

-At the end of the day, CBD has a balancing effect that may help promote a stronger sense of balance within the mind and body.
-It works by binding to different receptors within the endocannabinoid system and altering which messages are sent, how frequently they're sent, and how the messages affect you to help keep the body operating at its best.
+At the end of the day, CBD has a balancing effect that may help promote a stronger sense of equilibrium within the body and mind.
+It works by binding to different receptors within the endocannabinoid system and altering which messages are sent, how frequently they're sent, and how the messages affect you in keeping your body operating optimally.

-Inflammation is the basis of most chronic conditions.
-The inflammatory response is a natural attempt to bring the body back to its highest functioning state.
-Acute inflammation is the body's natural response to different traumas, and it's meant to help protect the body from pathogens and other invaders and help you heal to feel better faster.
+As mentioned above, the inflammatory response is a natural attempt to bring the body back to its highest functioning state.
+Acute inflammation is the body's natural response to different distresses, and it's meant to help protect your body from pathogens and other “invaders” to allow you to feel better faster.

-That's where CBD comes in.
-In preclinical and clinical trials, CBD was shown to potentially have potent anti-inflammatory and antioxidative effects that may help with pain management.⁴ CBD may help with arthritis pain, muscle pain, and joint pain, and reduce the harmful effects of inflammation.
-It may also inhibit some of the body's ability to produce the inflammation effect in the first place, which might lead to a greater sense of comfort and mobility.
+This is where CBD naturally shines.
+In preclinical and clinical trials, CBD was shown to have potent anti-inflammatory and antioxidative potential that may help to better manage pain.⁴ CBD may help with pain stemming from arthritis, muscles, and joints—reducing the harmful effects of inflammation.
+It may also inhibit some of the body's ability to produce the inflammation effect in the first place—which could lead to a greater sense of comfort and mobility.

 If you're looking to experience the anti-inflammatory properties of CBD first-hand, we've broken down some of the most popular CBD products and how they work below.

-CBD Oil Tinctures: The best CBD oil tinctures are made with full-spectrum CBD since they support the entourage effect and may help make anti-inflammatory effects more potent.
-To use them, you'll hold your ideal serving underneath your tongue to absorb the oil into your bloodstream.
-You may experience effects within 10-15 minutes, and they may last up to 12 hours.
-They're best when taken every day.
+CBD Oil Tinctures: The best CBD oil tinctures are made with full spectrum CBD oil since they support the entourage effect, which could help make its anti-inflammatory effects more potent.
+To use them, you'll hold the ideal serving beneath your tongue to absorb the oil into your bloodstream.
+You may experience effects in as soon as 10-15 minutes—with them lasting for up to 12 hours.
+Tinctures are most effective when taken consistently and daily.

-CBD Gummies: A CBD gummy is a great way to get your ideal serving of CBD in one delicious bite.
-The best CBD gummies are made with full-spectrum CBD to help encourage the entourage effect, which may improve anti-inflammatory effects.
-To use them, you'll eat your ideal serving of CBD twice daily.
-Edible CBD takes up to an hour to begin affecting you and lasts up to 12 hours.
+CBD Gummies: CBD gummies are a type of ingestible CBD that may also help manage inflammation—providing an excellent way to get your ideal serving of CBD in one quick, delicious bite.
+The most effective CBD gummies are made with full spectrum CBD to help encourage the entourage effect—which may improve anti-inflammatory effects.
+To use these, you'll eat your ideal serving of CBD once or twice daily.
+The effects of CBD edibles take up to an hour to initiate, but can last up to 12 hours.

-CBD Capsules: Like CBD edibles and gummies, full-spectrum CBD oil capsules are meant to be taken twice a day.
-They take 1-2 hours to take effect but may affect you for up to 12 hours.
-Each one is filled with full-spectrum CBD and carrier ingredients that may boost the anti-inflammatory effects of CBD in one convenient pill.
+CBD Capsules & Softgels: Like CBD edibles and gummies, full spectrum CBD softgels and capsules are meant to be taken twice a day.
+Their effects take 1-2 hours to begin and may affect you for up to 12 hours, as well.
+The combination of full spectrum CBD and carrier ingredients may boost the anti-inflammatory effects of CBD, all within a convenient and familiar format.

-The relationship between CBD and inflammation is a significant one, as hemp-derived CBD has anti-inflammatory properties to aid in the discomfort.
-CBD oil, gummies, and CBD lotion benefits are plenty, meaning you can’t go wrong.
-However, with so many different products, it might feel overwhelming to find one with the best anti-inflammatory effect for you.
-Good thing you can start with a trustworthy and reliable CBD company like Lazarus Naturals.
+The relationship between hemp-derived CBD and inflammation is significant, as its anti-inflammatory properties may help with relieving discomfort.
+The benefits of CBD oil, edibles, and topicals are plentiful—meaning you really can’t go wrong.
+However, with so many different products, it could still feel overwhelming to find the one with the best anti-inflammatory potential for you.

-At Lazarus Naturals, we're committed to helping you find relief and feel your best.
-All of our products are made with full-spectrum CBD designed to support you through every stage of your wellness journey.
-Best of all, we proudly display all of our lab and potency results, so you can rest assured that you're finding the safest, best CBD to support you in your endeavor to reduce stress and inflammation and feel your best.
+At Lazarus Naturals, we're committed to helping you find relief to feel your best.
+We have an ever-growing selection of high-potency, full spectrum CBD offerings crafted to support you at each stage of your wellness journey.
+Best of all, we proudly share all of our lab and potency results so you can rest assured that you're shopping CBD of the highest quality to support your endeavors to alleviate stress and inflammation.
 What are you waiting for?
-Explore Lazarus Naturals CBD.